What is the function of the Postgraduate Research Service?

 How does the Council Tax Exemption Form work?

 Students in their registration-only year will not be entitled to receive a council tax exemption form.
 However, on request the PGR Service will compile a letter for signature by your supervisor.
-This letter can then be given to the Norwich City Council for consideration for an exemption.
+This letter can then be given to your Council for consideration for an exemption.
 Exemption is not automatic and is at the discretion of the Council.

 I need to be away from University on fieldwork/research, do I need permission?